 Summit Views on Livestock Farming with Dr. Kohl

 A trend toward diversification into livestock production, sold as a commodity or value-added product, is increasing in the Midwest and throughout the United States.
-Whether its a startup or a farm business in transition, entrepreneurial talents and expertise in livestock production aligned with understanding changing consumer demands are important skills.
+Whether it’s a startup or a farm business in transition, entrepreneurial talents and expertise in livestock production aligned with understanding changing consumer demands are important skills.
 Many producers raise livestock to make the most of land less suitable for crops, while others desire the manure value, particularly in this economic environment.
 Some raise livestock to fulfill a passion or a vision.

 A group of motivated, high-energy farmers participated in Farm Credit Illinois’ Livestock Farming Summit at Fair Oaks Farms, Ind.
 The event provided an intense 24 hours of information, action strategies, and all-important networking with fellow lifelong learners.